A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 Nothing makes a house look more cluttered and messy than when clothes are left around and not put in closets and drawers.

-As someone who has professionally cleaned for over 13 years, I can tell you, clothes and shoes are a major obstacle to maintaining a clean home.
+As someone who has professionally cleaned for over 13 years, I can tell you, clothes and shoes are a significant obstacle to maintaining a clean home.

 3. Do One Load of Laundry A Day